christinedoherty/GCDproject/README.md

 - At the command prompt, enter: View(data)
 - You should be able to see a tidy data table with 180 observations and 68 variables.

-(Steps to view data borrowed from David's project FAQ, https://class.coursera.org/getdata-008/forum/thread?thread_id=24)
+(Steps to read in data file and view data are borrowed from David's project FAQ, https://class.coursera.org/getdata-008/forum/thread?thread_id=24)